mnemnion/loon/notes/bluesky/bridge.md

 Clu clearly resembles a Lisp, particularly Clojure; just as clearly, it embraces the Lua semantics.
 A bridge is most like a shell, a REPL, or an editor, embracing and extending each of these functions.

 A [bridge](http://en.wikipedia.org/wiki/Bridge_(nautical)) is a command center for interacting with a computer.
-This activity is also referred to as programming. `cd ~` is a small program, written in bash, executed by bash.
+This activity is also referred to as programming. `cd ~` is a small program, written in bash, executed by `bash`.
 If you type it into `br`, it has the same effect, in context.

 It does so somewhat differently.
 In a shell, running `cd ~` causes `pwd` to change to `/~`, and causes stdio to print another command line.
 Often, this new command line includes the updated directory, but this is of course configurable, and we will often treat defaults as a given.